NibuTake/phaser-viewer/README.md

 # "phaser-viewer": "phaser-viewer"
 ```

 That's it!
-Your Phaser component viewer will start automatically with your custom scene configuration.
+Your Phaser component viewer will start automatically.
 No React setup files needed!

 ## 📁 Project Structure